-The Bank maintains the same debt group for a number of loans in accordance with the provisions of Circular No. 10/2015/TT-NHNN dated 22 July 2015 and Circular No. 25/2018/TT-NHNN dated 24 October 2018 of the SBV amending and supplementing a number of articles of Circular No. 10/2015/TT-NHNN guiding the implementation of some contents of the Government's Decree No. 55/2015/ND-CP dated 09 June 2015 ("Decree 55") on credit policies for agricultural and rural development; Circular No. 01/2020/TT-NHNN dated 13 March 2020 ("Circular 01") on debt rescheduling, exemption or reduction of interest and fees, maintaining debt categories at credit institutions and branches of foreign banks to assist customers affected by Covid-19 pandemic; Circular No. 03/2021/TT-NHNN dated 02 April 2021 ("Circular 03") amending and supplementing a number of articles of Circular 01; Circular No. 14/2021/TT-NHNN ("Circular 14") amending and supplementing a number of articles of Circular 01; Circular No. 02/2023/TT-NHNN ("Circular 02") providing instructions for credit institutions and foreign bank branches on debt rescheduling and debt category maintaining to assist customers in difficult and documents of the SBV on debt classification and risk provisioning.
+The Bank maintains the same debt group for a number of loans in accordance with the provisions of Circular No. 10/2015/TT-NHNN dated 22 July 2015 and Circular No. 25/2018/TT-NHNN dated 24 October 2018 of the SBV amending and supplementing a number of articles of Circular No. 10/2015/TT-NHNN guiding the implementation of some contents of the Government's Decree No. 55/2015/ND-CP dated 09 June 2015 ("Decree 55") on credit policies for agricultural and rural development; Circular 02 and Circular 06 of SBV amending and supplementing a number of articles of Circular 02 providing instructions for credit institutions and foreign bank branches on debt rescheduling and debt category maintaining to assist customers in difficulty and documents of the SBV on debt classification and risk provisioning.